greek1984/py-codes/README.md

-# py-codes
+# Gregori Dubov - 2025/03
-files of code on python
+# there I'll to save some tasks by python learning